Plain English Summary

 Dr Anna Reid

-We hypothesise that trientine will lead to left ventricular mass regression in hypertrophic cardiomyopathy.
-Furthermore, we hypothesis that improvement in myocardial energetics is associated with, or indeed causative of, this LV regression.
+Trientine will lead to left ventricular mass regression in hypertrophic cardiomyopathy, and improvement in myocardial energetics is associated with, or causative of, this LV regression.

 NRES Committee North West- Liverpool East, 26/06/2014, ref: 14/NW/1015